ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderingbasedonexistingconfig.md

    * To save the configuration as a template without placing an order, click **Save configuration**.
    * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.

    Only the {{site.data.keyword.cloud_notm}} bare metal servers are installed.
-You're responsible for installing and configuring various components after cluster deployment, such as VMware® vCenter, VMware NSX®, VMware vSAN™.
+You're responsible for installing and configuring various components after cluster deployment, such as VMware® vCenter Server, VMware NSX®, and VMware vSAN™.
    {:note}

 ## Results